soundcloud/lightcycle/README.md

 A typical Light Cycle Activity or Fragment does not contain any logic and may not be tested.

-A Light Cycle should not depend on any Android Framework specific classes, meaning it should not be needed to hook up resources or mock up views to test it.

 ```java
 public class ScreenStateProviderTest {